 - Car Scams: The scammer targets those looking to purchase a car.
 The scammer posts a picture of a car on line and gives logical reasons why the price is so low (i.e., they are being deployed in the next several days or they are starting college very soon, etc.).
 The seller will then ask the prospective buyer to purchase prepaid gift cards in the amount of the sale and share the prepaid codes.
 The buyer is then told the car will be delivered but obviously the car, since an imposter, does not arrive and the buyer doesn’t hear back from the seller and has lost that money.
 Remember, if the price is too good to be true, don’t fall for it.

-- Fake Bank Apps: Large banks have scammers posing as them who send emails stating they need information from the recipient and ask the recipient to click on a link within the email.
-Do not click on the link.
+- Fake Bank Apps: Large banks have scammers posing as them who send emails stating they need information from the recipient.
+They ask the recipient to click on a link within the email.
+They tend to use phrases such as “Your account is at risk” to get your attention so you reply before thinking.
+DO NOT CLICK ON THE LINK.
 If you suspect it may truly be from your bank, close the email and go to your bank’s web site to see if this information is needed.
 Never click on links in suspicious emails.
 This is all an attempt to collect sensitive information.

 - Home Improvement Scams: As the weather gets nicer, home improvement scams begin.
 Some scammers go door-to-door offering their services, take a deposit and then never complete the work.
 If you are unsure of the legitimacy of the salesman and are interested in their services, ask for a card and tell them you will get back to them.
 Do some research on the company by going to the Better Business Bureau web site (bbb.org).
 Another prime time for these types of scams is after a natural disaster (flooding, hurricanes, tornadoes, etc.)